Tomsferreira16/ansible_projeto1/README.md

 # Suricata & Ansible Management

-This project provides a graphical user interface (GUI) for managing Suricata and Ansible configurations.
-The application is built using Python's Tkinter library and integrates with Ansible playbooks to perform various tasks such as installing Suricata, managing inventory, viewing logs, and handling custom rules.
+This project provides a graphical interface (GUI) for managing Suricata and Ansible configurations.
+Built using Python's Tkinter library, the application integrates with Ansible playbooks to automate key tasks such as Suricata installation, inventory management, log monitoring, and custom rule handling.
+The project was developed as part of a university assignment for the Networks and Systems Administration course at Instituto Politécnico de Viana do Castelo.
+It is supervised by Assistant Guest Prof. Silvestre Malta (PhD) under the subject "Projeto 1."

 ## Table of Contents